 Unfortunately, the layer of bone tissue on the facial (outside) surface is very thin, and in some people, it can even be non-existent.
 This is according to our friend, Dr. Al Danenberg, a dentist who has specialized in the treatment of gum disease for the past 40+ years.
 Feel free to check out our expert interview with Dr. Danenberg here.

 The density of jaw bone tissue on the facial (outer) side of our teeth plays a very key role in gum recession.

 The path to getting ‘long in the tooth’…

 As you can guess, this demineralization process of the jaw bones doesn’t occur overnight.

-However, once the scaffold-like structure of the bone also demineralizes, the gum tissue no longer has the supportive structure to remain high on the teeth.
-Interestingly, this bone loss does not immediately cause the gum to recede.
+However, once the scaffolding-like structure of the bone also demineralizes, the gum tissue no longer has the support it needs to remain at optimal levels on the teeth.

-It is at this point when the underlying bone has diminished that brushing unconsciously can most definitely cause gum recession to occur.
+When the underlying bone has diminished, brushing unconsciously can most definitely cause gum recession.

 So, how do we stop gum recession?